stiggg/xi-error-bundle/README.md

 ## Exception logging

-Just include XiErrorBundle in your AppKernel.php, and you get automatic exception logging.
+Include XiErrorBundle in your AppKernel.php, and you get automatic exception logging.
 Logs are created in <kernel.logs_dir>/exception.<kernel.environment>.log.

 ```php
 <?php